awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Lab_Guide.md

 Go to the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/home), or if you are already there click on **Amazon S3** in the upper left corner

-* For each of he four buckets do the following:
+**For _each_ of he four buckets do the following:**

 1. Select the radio button next to the bucket
 1. Click **Empty**
 1. Type the bucket name in the confirmation box
 1. Click **Empty**
 1. After you see the message **Successfully emptied bucket** then click **Exit**
-1. For the logging buckets it is also recommended your delete the bucket now
-      * To prevent the logs from writing more data there
+1. For the logging buckets it is also recommended your delete the bucket now to prevent the logs from writing more data there after you empty it
       * Follow the same steps as above, but click the **Delete** button (instead of Empty)

 ### Remove AWS CloudFormation provisioned resources